dosco/graphjin/docs/website/docs/example.md

 ## Create a user, product with tags and categories

 There is so much going on here.
 We are creating a user, his product and assigning some tags and categories.
-Tags here is a simple text array column while categories is a bigint array column that we have configured to act as a foreign key to the categories tables.
+Tags here means a simple text array column while categories refers to a bigint array column that we have configured to act as a foreign key to the categories tables.

 Since array columns cannot be foreign keys in Postgres we have to add a simple config to Super Graph